MicroKosmTeam/microk/doc/INTRODUCTION_TO_MICROK.md

 ### Phase 5: Running in QEMU
 **Requirements:** qemu-system, OVMF (optional, needed for some targets)
-***Warning:*** OVFM is expected to be found (as it should be), in `/usr/share/OVMF`.
+***Warning:*** OVFM is expected to be found (as it should be), in `/usr/share/OVMF`, with subdirectories for each architecture.
 If isn't present there, please make a symlink in that place that points to OVMF firware.
+***__Notice__:***  Soon MicroKosm will be shipping its own distribution for better ease-of-use.
+This section will be rewritten.
 Run one of the various commands like `make run-x64-efi` and you'll get a QEMU window.
 Uncheck the `Pause` button in the `Machine` menu.
 Keep in mind debugging of kernel components is allowed by typing `target remote localhost:1234` within GDB.